Dogman (album)

-Dogman is the fifth studio album by American heavy metal/hard rock trio King's X, released in 1994.
+Dogman is the fifth studio album by American rock band King's X, released in 1994.
 It marks the band's second album under Atlantic and their first to not be produced by Sam Taylor; instead, the album was produced by Brendan O'Brien (who had recently worked with Pearl Jam, Stone Temple Pilots and The Black Crowes).
 Dogman signaled a heavier direction for King's X and, with strong approval from both critics and fans, is often considered one of their best works.

 Background and recording

 According to frontman Doug Pinnick, while longtime King's X producer Sam Taylor had a big influence on the band's sound, he never captured the heaviness of their live performance in the studio.
 Taylor ended production duties with King's X after four albums.
 When the high-profile Brendan O'Brien approached King's X about creating an album together, the band enthusiastically accepted.
 In the end the band actually favored some of the demos over the final songs, and these would later be released as Dogman Demos in 2005.
 Nevertheless, working with O'Brien was a satisfying experience for King's X. In 1999, Pinnick described "Black the Sky" as his new "standard to mix to" due to its "big and fat" sound that simulated the band's live performance.